 SPAN-3-91 Special Topics

 Special study in fields not covered by other courses.
 Variations in credit according to work performed, from 1-6 hours.
-May be repeated, provided that topics vary.
+Maybe repeated, provided that topics vary.
+Prerequisite: SPAN 2302 or the equivalent, or consent of instructor.